amd/aocl-data-analytics/doc/Algorithms/svm/svm.rst

          "max_iter", "integer", ":math:`i=100000`", "Sets the maximum number of iterations.
 Use 0 to specify no limit.", ":math:`0 \le i`"
          "c", "real", ":math:`r=1`", "Regularization parameter.
 Controls the trade-off between maximizing the margin between classes and minimizing classification errors.
 A larger value means higher penalty to the loss function on misclassified observations.
 Applies to SVC, SVR and NuSVR.", ":math:`0 < r`"
+         "degree", "integer", ":math:`i=3`", "Parameter for 'polynomial' kernel.", ":math:`1 \le i`" "mixed precision", "string", ":math:`s=` `no`", "Whether to use mixed precision iterative refinement, in which lower precision arithmetic is used before switching to the working precision for the final iterations.", ":math:`s=` `no`, or `yes`."
+         "low precision convergence tolerance", "real", ":math:`r=10^{-2}`", "If mixed precision iterative refinement is enabled, convergence tolerance for the low precision phase.", ":math:`0 \le r`"
+         "low precision max_iter", "integer", ":math:`i=80000`", "If mixed precision iterative refinement is enabled, maximum number of iterations for the low precision phase.", ":math:`0 \le i`"
-         "degree", "integer", ":math:`i=3`", "Parameter for 'polynomial' kernel.", ":math:`1 \le i`" "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
+         "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
          "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."

+      The option ``mixed precision`` switches on an experimental mode in which initial iterations are performed in lower precision before refining the result in the working precision.
+      The option ``low precision max_iter`` sets the maximum number of iterations for the low-precision phase, and ``low precision convergence tolerance`` sets the convergence tolerance for the low-precision phase.

 Examples
 ========